 The data will be stored in accordance with the statutory storage obligations pursuant to §§ 146 ff. of the German Data Protection Act.
 Tax Code (AO) or § 257 German Commercial Code (HGB) and deleted after expiry of the retention obligations.

-After your registration in the VDW online ticket shop, you can purchase tickets for METAV 2020 reloaded via this platform.
-VDW processes the data provided by you for the purchase of the ticket and in order to grant you access to METAV 2020 reloaded on the scheduled day(s).
+After your registration in the VDW online ticket shop, you can purchase tickets for METAV 2022 via this platform.
+VDW processes the data provided by you for the purchase of the ticket and in order to grant you access to METAV 2022 on the scheduled day(s).
 In addition the data on the purchase of the ticket will be used for billing purposes as well as for the processing of warranty claims or other complaints.
 In addition, this data can also be passed on to external auditors or tax offices for their audit purposes.
 The data on the purchase of tickets shall be stored in accordance with the statutory storage obligations pursuant to §§ 146 ff. of the German Civil Code (BGB).
 Tax Code (AO) or § 257 German Commercial Code (HGB) and deleted after expiry of the storage obligations.

 The registration of trade visitor tickets requires the creation of your own customer account, which is available to you for the use of further services around the trade fair visit.